maxjustus/go-hnsw/README.md

 go-hnsw is a GO implementation of the HNSW approximate nearest-neighbour search algorithm implemented in C++ in https://github.com/searchivarius/nmslib and described in https://arxiv.org/abs/1603.09320

+NOTE: This version extends over the original one on the following:
+ - Uses gonum/mat dense vectors to represent elements in the tree.
+No longer support for float32.
+ - Also uses gonum BLAS functions.
+Available functions are Cosine and L2Squared
+ - The HNSW object now support both Cosine and L2Squared metrics.

 ## Usage

 Simple usage example.
 See examples folder for more.